jpaffrath/libclist/README.md

 ## Testing ##
 The test/ directory contains unit tests build with CUnit.
-Invoke *make* in the test/ directory will build a test binary. libclist and CUnit have to be installed first.
+Invoke *make* in the test/ directory will build a test binary.
+CUnit has to be installed first.

 # list #
 Provides an interface for a very fast linked list data structure. libclist supports storing any kind of data.